 SUPPLIES For Kitchen Table Update:

 If you will be staining the tabletop, you will need to remove the current stain from the table top.
-At the time of this post, I did not own a hand sander so opted to use Citristrip to remove the stain.
-It worked great.
+At the time of this post, I did not own an electric sander, so opted to use Citristrip to remove the stain.

 Citristrip doing it's thing: